Discover The Very Best Sydney Ferry Rides

 The view back towards the city from the Neutral Bay ferry

-Just 10 minutes across the harbour this small bay has its own stretch of sand, Hayes Street Beach, and a feels 100 miles from the rush of the city streets.
+Just ten minutes across the water, this quiet cove has its own stretch of sand (Hayes Street Beach) and feels a world away from the busy CBD.

 • Nutcote – The former home (and museum) of much-loved children’s author May Gibbs